renatocaliari/contornos/docs/en/apps.md

     - never worked on this Contorno before
   - Autonomy:
     - get advice on what tasks to do and how to do it.
-    - watch other people in this Contorno perform their tasks
+    - watch other people in this Contorno make decisions and perform their tasks.
 - **Apprentice**
   - Experience:
-    - already performed basic tasks of this Contorno in various contexts
+    - already performed basic tasks of this Contorno in various contexts.
   - Autonomy:
-    - get advice on what tasks to do and find out how to do it
+    - get advice on what tasks to do and find out how to do it.
-    - watch other people in this Contorno make decisions about their tasks **Experient**
+    - watch other people in this Contorno make decisions about their tasks.
+  **Experient**
   - Experience:
-    - already performed complicated tasks of this Contorno in various contexts
+    - already performed tasks of this Contorno in various contexts.
-    - minimum experience of X years: may vary with Contorno
+    - minimum experience of X years: may vary with Contorno.
   - Autonomy:
-    - find out what and how to do it
+    - find out what and how to do it.
-    - proposes solutions
+    - proposes solutions.
 - **Expert**
   - Experience:
-    - domain or expert in topics X and Y
+    - expert in this scope.
-    - minimum experience of X years: may vary with Contorno
+    - minimum experience of X years: may vary with Contorno.
   - Autonomy:
-    - figure out what to do in more complicated scopes
+    - figure out what and how to do in more complicated scopes.
-    - advises what to do to other people who are not experts in these scopes
+    - advises others who are not experts in these scopes in complicated cases.

-### Identification beyond the track
+### Beyond the track
 **In addition to the track, it is possible to identify:**
 - **newcomers** at the company: participate in the "newcomers" contorno with a duration of 3 months.
 This can affect salary: deduct a percentage of salary until you pass this 3-month period.
 - **mentors** people: participate in the [Mentoring](#mentoring) contorno.
 This can affect salary: increase of a percentage of salary.

 ## Recognition with medals

-In addition to the progression track, it is possible to have a recognition with medals together.
+In addition to the progression track, it is possible to have a recognition together with virtual medals.
+So you can have a huge granularity, without having to change the progression track.
 There can be medals for the organization in general or medals for specific contornos.

 **Rules:**